awslabs/cdk-eks-blueprints/docs/builders/automode-builder.md

 ## Using ALBDefaultIngressClassAddOn with Auto Mode

 EKS Auto Mode comes with the AWS Load Balancer Controller pre-installed, but it doesn't create a default IngressClass resource.
 The `ALBDefaultIngressClassAddOn` complements the Auto Mode setup by creating a default IngressClass named `alb` that's configured to work with the AWS Load Balancer Controller.

+To add this AddOn to your cluster, use the `addALBIngressClass()` function of the AutomodeBuilder.

 Adding this addon to your Auto Mode cluster enables you to: